ellgramar/vmIA/README.md

 # vmI
-A vm of a custom ISA
+A vm of a custom ISA, for learning